 The application process is different for every school.
-Some you fill out an application and write an essay along with turning in letters of recommendation.
-Other schools just require the application.
+Some of you fill out an application, write an essay, and turn in letters of recommendation.
+Other schools require the application.

-When I took the tour of Secchia Institute for Culinary Education I had no intentions of actually going there.
+When I took the tour of Secchia Institute for Culinary Education I did not intend to go there.
 I was set on going to New England Culinary Institute.
 As we took the tour, I realized this was where I wanted to be.
 All of the chefs were very friendly and I could tell that they genuinely cared about their students.
 I loved the environment.

 How does culinary school compare to your culinary classes in high school?

-In high school my culinary arts class was held in a small classroom with 4 50’s style kitchens.
-At culinary school everything is commercial grade.
-The equipment at high school was nothing compared to what I am able to work with now.
-In high school we covered a small portion of every area of the culinary industry, but in culinary school we have classes devoted to each individual area, and we learn in depth lessons on each area of the industry.
+In high school, my culinary arts class was held in a small classroom with 4 50's style kitchens.
+At culinary school, everything is commercial grade.
+The equipment at high school was nothing compared to what I can work with now.
+In high school, we covered a small portion of every area of the culinary industry.
+Still, in culinary school we have classes devoted to each individual area, and we learn in-depth lessons on each area of the industry.

 What is a typical day like for you in culinary school?

-A typical day at culinary school is different depending on the classes that you take.
+A typical day at culinary school is different depending on your classes.
 I am in a bakery class at this point in my studies.
 This class is held Monday through Friday from 7 am to 12 pm.
 In this class we bake breads, muffins, cookies, etc. every day.
 As I progress in the program, I will work in our schools restaurant serving and cooking.

 What are some of the standout lessons you've learned since beginning culinary school?

-Since the beginning of culinary school I have learned a lot about how important confidence is.
-When you don’t have confidence you step back and miss out on learning.
-Also you will never get better if you don’t think you can do it.
+Since beginning culinary school I have learned a lot about how important confidence is.
+When you don't have confidence you step back and miss out on learning.
+Also, you will never get better if you don't think you can do it.

-What are some of the challenges of culinary school that you face on a daily basis?
+What are some of the challenges of culinary school that you face daily?
 How do you work to overcome them?